Anvers station: History

-The station was opened on 21 October 1902 as part of the extension of Line 2 from Étoile.
+The station was opened on 21 October 1902 as part of the extension of Line 2 from Étoile (now Charles de Gaulle–Étoile).
 It was the eastern terminus of the line until its extension to Bagnolet (now called Alexandre Dumas) on 31 January 1903.
 The station is named after the Place d'Anvers and the Belgian city of Antwerp (Anvers in French) where French troops won a victory over the Dutch during the siege of the citadel of Antwerp in 1832.

 The station is located under the Boulevard de Rochechouart, which was built on the route of the Wall of the Farmers-General in order to enforce the collection of taxation between 1784 and 1791 but demolished in the 19th century.
 Anvers (Sacré-Cœur) is only station on Line 2 between the Charles de Gaulle—Étoile and the Nation stations that is not built on the site of a gate (or barrière in French) of the wall, which became important intersections and thus, logical places for stations.
-Instead, Anvers station was placed as close to the foot of the Montmartre funicular as possible.
+Instead, Anvers station was placed as close to the foot of the Montmartre Funicular as possible.
 Nevertheless, the Barrière de Rochechouart was at the east, near the junction of the Boulevard de Rochechouart and the Rue de Rochechouart.
 Also near are the hill of Montmartre and the Basilica of the Sacré-Cœur.

 From the 1950s to the end of the 2000s, the side walls were covered with metal bodywork with blue horizontal uprights and illuminated golden advertising frames.
 Before the bodyworks removal as part of the RATP's Renouveau du métro renovation, it was supplemented with shell yellow seats characteristic of the Motte style.
 The platform modernization work was completed in 2010.

 On 1 April 2016, half of the nameplates on the station's platforms were replaced by the RATP to make an April Fool joke for a day, as in twelve other stations.
 They use the name of the station (without its subtitle), but are humorously turned upside down in order to play on the homophony between Anvers and envers (reverse).

 In 2019, 5,643,147 travelers entered this station which placed it at the 67th position of the metro stations for its usage.